Living with attention deficit hyperactivity disorder (ADHD) can be difficult, as the symptoms can make everyday activities more of a challenge.

 Although it can be difficult at times, it's important to remember that a child with ADHD cannot help their behaviour.
-People with ADHD find it difficult to suppress impulses, which means they do not stop to consider a situation, or the consequences, before they act.
+People with ADHD can find it difficult to suppress impulses, which means they may not stop to consider a situation, or the consequences, before they act.

-If you're looking after a child with ADHD, you may find the below advice helpful.
+If you're looking after a child with ADHD, you may find this advice helpful.

 Plan the day

 Plan the day so your child knows what to expect.
 Set routines can make a difference to how a child with ADHD copes with everyday life.